JuhiRaj/ThresholdSync/README.md

-It requires root file with histogram after last measurement, text file with threshold used in this measurement and the name of file to writenew threshold values.
+It requires root file with histogram after last measurement, text file with threshold used in this measurement and the name of file to write new threshold values.